chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 Section Objectives:

 * Understand the components of resources.
+* Know the commonly used resources in Chef.
 * Write recipes using common resources.

 .notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.